Glassy carbon: Reticulated vitreous carbon

 Vitreous carbon can also be produced as a foam, called reticulated vitreous carbon (RVC).
 This foam was first developed in the mid to late 1960s as a thermally insulating, microporous glassy carbon electrode material.
 RVC foam is a strong, inert, electrically and thermally conductive, and corrosion-resistant porous form of carbon with a low resistance to gas and fluid flow.
 Due to these characteristics, the most widespread use of RVC in scientific work is as a three-dimensional electrode in electrochemistry.
 Additionally, RVC foams are characterized by an exceptionally high void volume, high surface area, and very high thermal resistance in non-oxidising environments, which allows for heat sterilization and facilitates manipulation in biological applications.

 Structure

 The structure of glassy carbon has long been a subject of debate.

-Early structural models assumed that both sp2- and sp3-bonded atoms were present, but it is now known that glassy carbon is 100% sp2.
+Early structural models assumed that both sp2- and sp3-bonded atoms were present, but it is now known that glassy carbon is entirely sp2.
 More recent research has suggested that glassy carbon has a fullerene-related structure.